Nahr al-Bared, Syria

 Nahr al-Bared (نهر البارد) is a village in northwestern Syria, administratively part of the Hama Governorate, located northwest of Hama.
 It is situated in the al-Ghab plain in the al-Suqaylabiyah District.
 Nearby localities include Tell Salhab to the south, al-Asharinah to the east, Hawrat Ammorin and al-Suqaylabiyah to the north and al-Mazhal and Ayn al-Kurum to the northwest.
 According to the Syria Central Bureau of Statistics, Nahr al-Bared had a population of 4,016 in the 2004 census.
 Its inhabitants are predominantly Alawites.

 Landscape

 Although the village is considered modern, it still contains a number of ruins.
-The village is also situated near the Nahr al Bārid river and during the winter regularly receives snow.
+The village is situated near the Nahr al Bārid river and during the winter regularly receives snow.

 Amenities

-Nahr al-Bared has three hotels, called Sahara Hotel, Abo Allosh and Abo Maher.
-There are also three mosques in the village called al-Sheikh Abd al-Hadi Haidar, al-Sheikh Soliman Moaala and Ali Naser.
-The village also has a large restaurant which can be accessed by using a micro bus.
+Nahr al-Bared has three hotels: Sahara Hotel, Abo Allosh and Abo Maher.
+There are three mosques in the village: al-Sheikh Abd al-Hadi Haidar, al-Sheikh Soliman Moaala and Ali Naser.
+The village has a large restaurant which can be accessed by using a micro bus.
 Nahr al-Bared also contains a large petrol station.